Phart1226/Amazon-Delivery-Optimization/README.md

 ```
 ./test
 ```
 Then enter the number of days you would like to simulate and the optimized delivery routes for each truck for each day will appear in the output.
-Any [x,y] coordinate with an * beside it represents a prime delivery.
+Any [x,y] coordinate with an * beside it represents an Amazon Prime delivery.